hazelcast/hazelcast-nodejs-client/README.md

 **ILIKE:** `<attribute> [NOT] ILIKE 'expression'`

-Similar to LIKE predicate but in a case-insensitive manner.
+ILIKE is similar to the LIKE predicate but in a case-insensitive manner.

 - `name ILIKE 'Jo%'` (true for 'Joe', 'joe', 'jOe','Josh','joSH', etc.)
 - `name ILIKE 'Jo_'` (true for 'Joe' or 'jOE'; false for 'Josh')